Ultimately, it was my motherly instincts that told me, “Something isn’t right.”

 - “You are the cause of your child’s autism.
 It is what you consumed during your pregnancy.
 Now, you have to control his diet.
 Cut out all sugars and dairy from his food intake.”
 (This advice was given to me by a regular doctor treating me for severe gastric pains)

 There was also some finger pointing at vaccines – a friend claimed that “healthcare professionals refused to admit that one in four get autism” with a certain vaccination, even though there was no conclusive data that proved this.

 I knew family and friends meant well and I was not offended by anyone.
 Sometimes, people don’t know how to react.
 I too have been guilty of reacting awkwardly in the past.
 But out of the many reactions and responses I received, these touched me immensely:

 - “I don’t know what to say, just know that we are always here for you.”

 - “Special children are only given to special parents.”

 Every day, I hold on tightly to the sources that say the first five years of a child’s life is key to their development.
 The silver lining to me is that early detection leads to early intervention.
 My road to discovering my child’s autism is just beginning.
 I am now uttering the words I fear most as a parent: “I don’t know and I need help.”

 I wish I knew the road to diagnosis was the easy part.
 The road ahead to therapy will prove more challenging.
 For now, I know that the only relief to my worries was and is the support of my family, without whom I would not have the courage to pen down this experience.

 By Desiree Kaur

-Desiree Kaur worked in Public Relations for over 8-years until she ventured into teaching.
-She now owns a tuition centre and spends most of her time with her 2-years old son.
+Desiree Kaur worked in public relations for over 8 years until she ventured into teaching.
+She now owns a tuition centre and spends most of her time with her 2-year-old son.